berkinkinay/user-data/README.md

 ### `TailwindCSS`

 ## `Developer Side (Upcoming features)`💫
 This is for now...
+I'm using some React Hooks and aixos to do this frontend challange.
 More futures and developer daily trains are coming.
-`I code like these develoeper trains everyday`
+`I code like these developer trains everyday`

 ### `dev`
 Berkin Kınay 👤